The Best Excursions and Tours Along Italy’s Coast

 Find it in: Naples, Italy

-6. Experience Capri, Sorrento And Pompeii
+6. Three-Stop Tour of Capri, Sorrento and Pompeii

 What: Visit the most iconic destinations near Naples in one day: The seaside town of Sorrento, the idyllic isle of Capri and the archeological ruins of Pompeii, the ancient Roman city that was destroyed when Mount Vesuvius erupted in the year 79 AD.